dchartash/covid19_ceso/index.md

 > 1. 5 use minimum (or less if recommended by manufacturer)
 > 2. 18.4 mJ/cm^2 to 59 mJ/cm^2 at 254 nm (expecting a 3-log reduction of viral particles)

+### AAMI

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BC5umtirz4I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> AAMI hosted a webinar on the decontamination process, and concluded that best practices consist of evaluating the evidence.
+They also suggested beyond UV decontamination that vaporized hydrogen peroxide may be an effective solution.
+A National Institute of Standards and Technology tool was developed to facilitate this process: <https://www.nist.gov/services-resources/software/tool-evaluation-vaporized-hydrogen-peroxide-disinfection-n95-masks-small>
+> This spreadsheet tool estimates the vaporized hydrogen peroxide (VHP) concentration in air of rooms used for VHP mask disinfection systems.
+The tool employs a single-zone mass balance analysis that accounts for room size, VHP losses to surfaces and air change rate.
+This tool is intended to support VHP disinfection efforts by providing estimates of VHP concentrations in the room being employed, but it does not describe or provide guidance on VHP disinfection applications.

 ### Nebraska Medicine

 > The University of Nebraska Medical Center has developed a protocol now being referenced by multiple sources: <https://www.nebraskamed.com/sites/default/files/documents/covid-19/n-95-decon-process.pdf>.